-The LM5164-Q1 is an easy-to-use, ultra-low I_Q constant on-time (COT) synchronous step-down buck regulator.
-With integrated high-side and low-side power MOSFETs, the LM5164-Q1 is a low-cost, highly efficient buck converter that operates from a wide input voltage of 6 V to 100 V, delivering up to 1-A DC load current.
-The LM5164-Q1 is available an 8-pin SO Power PAD package with 1.27-mm pin pitch for adequate spacing in high-voltage applications.
-This constant on-time (COT) converter is ideal for low-noise, high-current, and fast load transient requirements, operating with a predictive on-time switching pulse.
+The LM5163H-Q1 is an easy-to-use, ultra-low I_Q constant on-time (COT) synchronous step-down buck regulator.
+With integrated high-side and low-side power MOSFETs, the LM5163H-Q1 is a low-cost, highly efficient buck converter that operates from a wide input voltage of 6 V to 100 V, delivering up to 0.5-A DC load current.
+The LM5163H-Q1 is available in an 8-pin SO PowerPAD integrated circuit package with 1.27-mm pin pitch for adequate spacing in high-voltage applications.
+This constant on-time (COT) converter is designed for low-noise, high-current, and fast load transient requirements, operating with a predictive on-time switching pulse.
 Over the input voltage range, input voltage feedforward is employed to achieve a quasi-fixed switching frequency.
-A controllable on-time as low as 50 ns permits high step-down ratios and a minimum forced off-time of 50 ns provides extremely high duty cycles allowing $V{\rm IN}$ to drop close to $V{\rm OUT}$ before frequency foldback occurs.
-At light loads the device transitions into an ultra-low $I{\rm Q}$ mode to maintain high efficiency and prevent draining battery cells connected to the input when the system is in standby.
-The LM5164-Q1 implements a smart peak and valley current limit detection circuit to ensure robust protection during output short circuit conditions.
+A controllable on-time as low as 50 ns permits high step-down ratios and a minimum forced off-time of 50 ns provides extremely high duty cycles, allowing $V{\rm IN}$ to drop close to $V{\rm OUT}$ before frequency foldback occurs.
+At light loads, the device transitions into an ultra-low $I{\rm Q}$ mode to maintain high efficiency and prevent draining battery cells connected to the input when the system is in standby.
+The LM5163H-Q1 implements a smart peak and valley current limit detection circuit to ensure robust protection during output short-circuit conditions.
 Control loop compensation is not required for this regulator, reducing design time and external component count.

-The LM5164-Q1 incorporates additional features for comprehensive system requirements, including an opendrain Power Good circuit for power-rail sequencing and fault reporting, internally-fixed soft start, monotonic start-up into prebiased loads, precision enable for programmable line undervoltage lockout (UVLO), smart cycle-by-cycle current limit for optimal inductor sizing, and thermal shutdown with automatic recovery.
+The LM5163H-Q1 incorporates additional features for comprehensive system requirements, including an opendrain power good circuit for the following:

+- · Power-rail sequencing and fault reporting - · Internally-fixed soft start - · Monotonic start-up into prebiased loads - Precision enable for programmable line undervoltage lockout (UVLO) - · Smart cycle-by-cycle current limit for optimal inductor sizing - · Thermal shutdown with automatic recovery

 These features enable a flexible and easy-to-use platform for a wide range of applications.
-The LM5164-Q1 supports a wide range of end-equipment systems requiring a regulated output from a high input supply where the transient voltage deviates from its DC level.
-Examples of such end equipment systems are 48-V automotive systems, high cell-count battery-pack systems, 24-V industrial systems, and 48-V telecom and PoE voltage ranges.
+The LM5163H-Q1 supports a wide range of end-equipment systems requiring a regulated output from a high input supply with the ability to support high output power at high ambient temperatures.
+The following are examples of such end equipment systems:

+- 48-V automotive mild-hybrid systems - High-temperature Automotive ADAS and powertrain systems

 The pin arrangement is designed for a simple layout requiring only a few external components.